Nick’s Blog

 - Why strand.spreen.co is Now Offline Thursday, June 20, 2024

 Thank you for navigating to strand.spreen.co I appreciate everyone who got some use out of this archive for the short time it existed.
 The TL;DR of this post is that the NYT sent me a copyright notice that I will comply with.
 The website is now shut down.
 Keep on reading for a bit of a backstory, drama, and some lessons.
-I want to take a moment to discuss three things: the developments that I expect will lead to the NYT shutting this site down, what you might be able to learn from it, and what’s next.
+I want to take a moment to discuss three things: the developments that I suspect has lead to the NYT shutting this site down, what you might be able to learn from it, and what’s next.
 Copy Cats Only a week after I finished this passion project and made it free for everyone on the internet to use and play, I realized that at least three domains were popping up on Google.
 All being called something along the lines of new-york-times-strands-archive.to I was not affiliated wit

 - Building a Stunning Portfolio Website with AI-Powered Tools Monday, May 6, 2024